 #14: South Carolina

-The average temperature in this Southern State is 64 degrees.
+The average temperature in South Carolina is 64 degrees.

 It does stay chilly though, with an average temperature of 43 degrees.

-I can surely vouch for Iowa since I lived in the State for many years, and many of my family members still do.
+I can surely vouch for Iowa since I lived in there for many years, and many of my family members still do.

 The average Connecticut temperature is 52 degrees.

-But, the State takes care of military members.
+But, New York takes care of its military members.